Robert W. Service: Later life

 In the 1920s, Service began writing thriller novels.
 The Poisoned Paradise, A Romance of Monte Carlo (New York, 1922) and The Roughneck.
 A Tale of Tahiti (New York, 1923) were both later made into silent movies.
-During the winter season, Service used to live in Nice with his family, where he met British writers, including H. G. Wells, A. K. Bruce, Somerset Maugham, Rex Ingram, Frank Scully, James Joyce, Frank Harris, and Frieda Lawrence, who all spent their winters in the French Riviera, and he wrote that he had been lucky to have had lunch with Colette.
+During the winter season, Service used to live in Nice with his family, where he met other writers, including H. G. Wells, A. K. Bruce, Somerset Maugham, Rex Ingram, Frank Scully, James Joyce, Frank Harris, and Frieda Lawrence, who all spent their winters in the French Riviera, and he wrote that he had been lucky to have had lunch with Colette.

 In 1930, Service returned to Kilwinning, to erect a memorial to his family in the town cemetery.
 He also visited the USSR in the 1930s and later wrote a satirical "Ballad of Lenin's Tomb".
 For this reason his poetry was never translated into Russian in the USSR, and he was never mentioned in Soviet encyclopedias.

 Service's second trip to the Soviet Union "was interrupted by news of the Molotov–Ribbentrop Pact.
 Service fled across Poland, Latvia, Estonia and the Baltic to Stockholm.
 He wintered in Nice with his family, then fled France for Canada."
 Not long after, the Nazis invaded France, and "arrived at his home in Lancieux ... looking specifically for the poet who had mocked Hitler in newspaper verse."

 During World War II, Service lived in California, "and Hollywood had him join with other celebrities in helping the morale of troops – visiting U.S. Army camps to recite his poems.
 He was also asked to play himself in the movie The Spoilers (1942), working alongside Marlene Dietrich, John Wayne and Randolph Scott.
 "He was thrilled to play a scene with Marlene Dietrich."
 After the war, Service and his wife returned to his home in Brittany, to find it destroyed.
 They rebuilt, and he lived there until his death in 1958, although he wintered in Monte Carlo on the French Riviera.
 Service's wife and daughter, Iris, travelled to the Yukon in 1946 "and visited Whitehorse and Dawson City, which by then was becoming a ghost town.
 Service could not bring himself to go back.
 He preferred to remember the town as it had been."

 Service lived in Monaco from 1947 to 1958.
 He wrote prolifically during his last years, writing two volumes of autobiography, Ploughman of the Moon (1945) and Harper of Heaven (1948), as well as six books of verse, which were published from 1949 to 1955.
 He died in Lancieux and is buried in the local cemetery.
 A book he had written in 1956 was published posthumously.